Grandmother, 91, died after being thrown on floor, punched and kicked by man at Freckleton nursing home

 Jessie McKinlay died on April 21 2019 as a result of the serious injuries she suffered during the violent assault, which took place at the Old Vicarage Care Home, on Naze Lane, in the early hours of February 14.

-At an inquest at Blackpool town hall this week, a court heard that the frail mum-of-two was dragged from her bed and hurled out of her room and into a hallway by fellow resident Alan Whiteside, 75.
+At an inquest at Blackpool town hall this week, a court heard that the frail mum-of-seven was dragged from her bed and hurled out of her room and into a hallway by fellow resident Alan Whiteside, 75.

 The attack was witnessed by carer Samantha Davis, who had just started her shift.
 She said: "I walked from the lounge into the corridor and saw Jessie fly through the air and onto the floor.
 Alan came out of her bedroom and continued to kick and punch her until we got to him.